hershd23/VideoModalitiesML/README.md

 ### Visual

 #### Preprocessing
-Use OpenCV or similar libraries to generate relevant frames from the video beforehand (Example scripts will be released soom) .
+Use OpenCV or similar libraries to generate relevant frames from the video beforehand (Example scripts will be released soon) .
 The will be the inputs to the following models

 #### Video_2d_cnn.ipynb
 * Input :- Only one representative frame will be the input here, generally used as baselines in video models.